Canberra Liberals leadership elections: Results

-2024 election
+2024 spill

-The 2024 Canberra Liberals leadership election was held on 31 October 2024.
+The 2024 Canberra Liberals leadership spill was held on 31 October 2024.

 Following the Liberal Party's seventh consecutive loss at the 2024 ACT election, former Liberal leader Jeremy Hanson announced his candidacy on 21 October.
 Elizabeth Lee announced on 29 October that she would recontest, and received the support of Brindabella MLA Mark Parton.

 However, one day before the vote, Hanson withdrew from the leadership contest and agreed to support deputy leader Leanne Castley instead.
 Castley won the leadership election 5 votes to 4 votes, while Hanson was elected deputy leader against Parton (also 5−4).